What To Do With Health Science Major

-You will need a master’s degree to work as an occupational therapist, but many schools have excellent bachelor’s degree programs that transition nicely into those master’s programs.
+You will need a master’s degree to work as an occupational therapist and even as a physical therapist, but many schools have excellent bachelor’s degree programs that transition nicely into those master’s programs.
 Some, like North Central College, also offer dual admission programs designed to get you both a bachelor of health science and a master’s degree in a shorter amount of time so you can get your career in occupational therapy started even sooner.

-- Support Services: support services include the unsung heroes of healthcare—aides and every kind of assistant, from medical assistants to veterinary assistants.
+Support services include the unsung heroes of healthcare—aides and every kind of assistant, from an occupational therapy assistant to a medical assistant to a veterinary assistant.
 Support service staff are both the face and the backbone of every healthcare operation: they’re the first people most patients and clients meet as well as the ones who do the behind-the-scenes work to keep everything running.
 This field is expanding, too, as aides and assistants do more and more, including taking patient information, managing files and medical records, taking patients’ vital signs, and readying laboratory samples.

 The position of a physician assistant is more complex and involved.
 According to North Central College’s degree web page, a physician assistant is “a trained professional who provides diagnostic, therapeutic and preventative health care services under the supervision of physicians and surgeons.”

 With more being asked of their positions, these roles are growing, expected to rise 18% by 2030 according to BLS.
 The average salary for a medical assistant is $35,850, but can vary depending on location in the country and what type of facility you work in.
 Medical assistant jobs can be found with a diploma or associate degree.
-While it is a newer field, bachelor’s degree pre-professional programs that lead to a graduate program for physician assistants are becoming increasingly common.
+While it is a newer field, bachelor’s degree pre-professional programs that lead to a graduate health science program for a physician assistant are becoming increasingly common.

-- Health Informatics: this field is all about providing vital information technology support to health care, helping to maintain and develop the advanced computer systems needed to keep accurate records, analyze laboratory data and help doctors administer care.
-This area is more about IT than medicine, but detailed knowledge of and affinity for health science concepts is vital to work in informatics.
+This field is all about providing vital information technology support to health care, helping to maintain and develop the advanced computer systems needed to keep accurate records, analyze laboratory data and help doctors administer care.
+This area is more about IT than medicine, but detailed knowledge of and affinity for health science concepts is vital to work in health informatics.

 A typical position in this field would be as a health information specialist, a job set to grow by 9% nationally by 2030, according to the BLS.
 BLS calculates the national average salary for this position at $44,090.
 You can find an entry level position in informatics with an associate or bachelor’s degree, and if you seek to move up into leadership roles, you should then pursue a master's degree.